effectfully-ou/sketches/custom-type-equality-errors/README.md

 Full code is available at [`src/Main.hs`](./src/Main.hs).

-Thanks to [Artyom Kazak](https://github.com/neongreen) for introducing me to the problem.
+Thanks to [Emily](https://github.com/neongreen) for introducing me to the problem.

 See [this comment](https://www.reddit.com/r/haskell/comments/nomdit/custom_type_equality_errors/h037mf6) by [Adam Gundry](https://github.com/adamgundry) to understand how this trick is more or less reliable.